innolitics/rdm/rdm/init_files/documents/quality_manual/SOPs/new_product.md

 # Purpose

-This SOP describes how to change existing SOPs.
+This SOP describes how to add a new product under the quality management system.

-# Triggers

-This SOP is usually triggered by an upstream CAPA or through a review of the SOP.

 # Change History